nsvetozarevic/hookline/ARCHITECTURE.md

 ## Capture

 `CaptureWebhook` persists the event, calls `FanOutDeliveries` in the same transaction, then dispatches delivery jobs after commit.
+That is the allowed Endpoint → Delivery seam; Endpoint still must not import Delivery models.

 `POST /capture/{captureToken}` is CSRF-exempt and unauthenticated; the token in the URL identifies the endpoint, and Standard Webhooks HMAC verifies the payload. `CaptureWebhookRequest` runs the gates in a deliberate order: